tomaskovacik/MegaCore/README.md

 	- Disconnect your programmer tool, and connect a USB to serial adapter to the microcontroller, like shown in the [pinout diagram](#pinout).
 Then select the correct serial port under the **Tools** menu, and click the **Upload** button.
 If you're getting some kind of timeout error, it means your RX and TX pins are swapped, or your auto reset circuity isn't working properly (the 100 nF capacitor on the reset line).
 	- Keep your programmer connected, and hold down the `shift` button while clicking **Upload**.
 This will erase the bootloader and upload your code using the programmer tool.

-Your code should now be running on your microcontroller!
-If you experience any issues related to bootloader burning or serial uploading, please use *[this forum post](https://forum.arduino.cc/index.php?topic=386733.0)* or create an issue on Github.
+Your code should now be running on the microcontroller!

 ## Wiring reference
-To extend this core's functionality a bit futher, I've added a few missing Wiring functions.
-As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isnt active.
+To extend this core's functionality a bit futher, I've added a few missing Wiring functions to this hardware package.
+As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
 These functions is used as "regular" Arduino functions, and there's no need to include an external library.<br/>
 I hope you find this useful, because they really are!

 ### Function list